Lessons learned from the SLIM project

 Sim2Real

-Lots of domain randomization is the key.
+Extensive domain randomization is the key to success.

-Handling real-world lighting is tricker than expected.
+Handling real-world lighting is more difficult than expected.

 Hardware